A Small Family Business: Quotes by Alan Ayckbourn

 (Personal correspondence, 2014)

-A Small Family Business opening scene.
+"I’m reminded of an incident which I used as inspiration for A Small Family Business opening scene.
 Cheryl Kennedy’s was holding an ill-fated birthday party for the actor Tom Courtenay, when he came home with a stinking cold and just wanted to go to bed.
 We were all jammed into this tiny room waiting to spring out and say, ‘Happy birthday, Tom!’
 It’s the closest I've ever been to Albert Finney in my life!
 Wedged up against him and we could hear the dialogue very clearly through the door and Tom was not in a happy mood and just wanted to go to bed, having just had a terrible show and the audience was awful.
 He’d got this cold and he was really giving poor Cheryl a hard time and I remember Albert saying, ‘this is going to end in tears.’
 And then Cheryl opened the door and we all came out and it wasn’t very full-bloodied.
 And his face went, ‘oh shit,’ and then he pulled himself together, being Tom, and he went ‘oh!’ and you thought, ‘you don’t mean that at all, poor chap.’
 Who are all those people?"

 (Interview with Simon Murgatroyd, 2019)